BreeDurbin/cyrus/README.md

 Cyrus is a feature rich initiative and combat tracker for AD&D 2nd edition.
 It supports the AD&D 2nd edition combat sequence including all phases and extra optional rules such as indidual initiative, weapon speed to attacks, group initiative and initiative modifiers for misc. actions.

+There is no modeling of individual effects or dice rolls.
+How Cyrus helps is by tracking who is doing what, what has been done and when they resolve in the actual resolution step.

 ## How to use Cyrus for your sessions: